aptech/docs/docs/CR-lapgsvds.rst

 Format
 ----------------
 .. function:: lapgsvds(A, B)

-    :param A: MxN real or complex matrix.
+    :param A:
-    :type A: TODO
+    :type A: MxN real or complex matrix

-    :param B: PxN real or complex matrix.
+    :param B:
-    :type B: TODO
+    :type B: PxN real or complex matrix

     :returns: C (*Lx1 vector*), singular values for  A.